Reviews of the 7 Best Bow Sights

 The best bow sight should be made from strong materials and that is the case here as the pursuit is made from solid aluminum.
-Customer reviews also prove the Pursuit is resistant to corrosion and rust, so you can use this no matter what the weather is like.
+The Pursuit is to some extent resistant to corrosion and rust, so you can use this no matter what the weather is like.
 While this comes with just one pin, it is more than capable of helping you make precise and accurate shots.
 The Pursuit comes with an indicator that assists in pin adjustments with respect to elevation and wind, and this goes far in terms of improving your accuracy.

 - The Pursuit provides universal compatibility with all popular compound bows

 - The bow sight is light